-- · Gain treated as ordinary income under section 1245: - Gain treated as unrecaptured section 1250 gain.
-The section 1250 gain must be figured as if it applied to all depreciation rather than the additional depreciation; - Gain attributable to real property, or an intangible asset, which is not an integral part of a DC Zone business; - Gain from a related-party transaction.
+- Gain treated as ordinary income under section 1245; - Gain treated as unrecaptured section 1250 gain.
+The section 1250 gain must be figured as if it applied to all depreciation rather than the additional depreciation;

+- Gain attributable to real property. or an intangible asset, which is not an integral part of a DC Zone business; and - Gain from a related-party transaction.
 See Sales and Exchanges Between Related Persons in chapter 2 of Pub.
 544.

 See Pub.
-954, Tax Incentives for Distressed Communities, and section 1400B for more details on DC Zone assets and special rules.
+954 and section 1400B for more details on DC Zone assets and special rules.